Scared to look at your bank account after a night out? You're not alone

 It puts the fear in us.

 Actual fear.
-Nearly worse than the fear we have after a night out.
+Nearly worse than any other fear we've ever experienced (nearly).
 That's why it's being coined FOFO (Fear Of Finding Out).

 ATM: “Do you wanna see your current balance?”